 The onus is upon the client to ensure that passports and visas, as may be required, are valid.
 We travel through South Africa, Swaziland, Namibia, Zimbabwe, Botswana, Zambia, Tanzania, Uganda, the Sudan and Egypt on the various trips.
-Please check with the relevant consulates in good time regarding applications or enquire with us at Rovos Rail. www.home-affairs.gov.za, www.swazihighcom.co.za, www.namibia.org.za, www.botswanaconsulate.co.za, www.zimbabweconsulate.co.za, www.zambiapretoria.net, www.tanzania.org.za, www.uganda.org.za, www.sudani.co.za, www.egypt.visahq.com.
+Please check with the relevant consulates in good time regarding applications or enquire with us at Rovos Rail.
+Visitors to South Africa are required to have at least three blank VISA pages in their passports to receive an entry visa.
+Passports must be valid for at least six months from the guests’ return-home date. www.home-affairs.gov.za, www.swazihighcom.co.za, www.namibia.org.za, www.botswanaconsulate.co.za, www.zimbabweconsulate.co.za, www.zambiapretoria.net, www.tanzania.org.za, www.uganda.org.za, www.sudani.co.za, www.egypt.visahq.com.

 - Please ensure you have filled out the Reservation Form to indicate if you have any medical conditions, physical disabilities or allergies.
 There is a basic First Aid Kit on board.
 We have a doctor on board on the Dar es Salaam trip.